-Use your knowledge of a specific communication concept in the Human Relationships chapter to analyze how the characters dealt with this area of interpersonal communication.
+Use your knowledge of a specific communication concept in the Human Relationships chapter (or other relevant chapter) to analyze how the characters dealt with this area of communication.

 4. Elaborate on a specific Packback Question posed by your Community.

 Use the appropriate communication concepts in order to answer this question thoroughly.